yashk-cmd/flexfit-studio-r/README.md

 SQLite does not require a separate database server.

-1. Clone the repository
+1. Clone the Repository

 git clone <your-private-repository-url>
 cd flexfit-studio

-2. Install dependencies
+2. Install Dependencies

 npm install

-3. Initialize the database
+3. Initialize the Database

 Apply the existing Drizzle schema: